Pattern Bridge

 }

-Now let’s imagine the situation of the release of a new, faster message sending protocol for the iSekU messenger.
-To add a new protocol, it will be necessary to duplicate the implementation of the iSekU bot, changing only a small part of it.
-It is not clear why to do this if only a small part of the class logic has changed.
-With this approach, the principle of DRY is violated; with the further development of the product, the lack of flexibility will make itself known by mistakes and delays in the implementation of new opportunities.
+Now let’s imagine a situation where a new, faster messaging protocol for the iSekU messenger is released.
+To add a new protocol, you will need to duplicate the iSekU bot implementation, changing only a small part of it.
+It is unclear why this should be done if only a small part of the class logic has changed.
+This approach violates the DRY principle; with further development of the product, the lack of flexibility will make itself known through errors and delays in the implementation of new features.

-We’ll take out the logic of the protocol in an abstract class, thus implementing the Bridge pattern:
+Let’s move the protocol logic into an abstract class, thus implementing the Bridge pattern:

 protocol User {